-The chromatography activity also separates out mixtures of molecules.
+The chromatography activity shows another method of separating components of a solution.
 This method is used a lot by chemists and forensic scientists, and was used to discover the structure of insulin.

-Introduce the idea of concentration.
-Students use red cabbage dye to measure the pH (or concentration of hydrogen atoms) in various household materials.
-Discuss how this relates to how acidic or basic materials are.
+To explore the concept of concentration, use red cabbage dye to measure the pH in various household materials.
+Also introduction to acids and bases.